HMS Rocket (H92): Second World War

 After commissioning, Rocket worked up at Scapa Flow until 2 October 1943, when she joined Plymouth Command.
 Duties included operations against German shipping along the coast of Brittany, known as Operation Tunnel.
 Rocket replaced the destroyer on these operations, and took part in patrols on four consecutive nights between 14/15 October and 17/18 October with the hope of intercepting the German blockade runner, Münsterland.
 Rocket took part in another attempt to intercept Münsterland on the night of 22/23 October.
-This time, the British force encountered encountered German torpedo boats in the Battle of Sept-Îles.
+This time, the British force encountered German torpedo boats in the Battle of Sept-Îles.
 The cruiser and destroyer were torpedoed.
 Charybdis sank within 45 minutes, but Limbourne remained afloat, and the destroyer attempted to take Limbourne under tow, but the attempt failed, and the stricken destroyer was scuttled by Rocket and Talybont.